tada1765/STM32F103c8t6-as-ST-linker-with-LED-Blinky-program/README.md

 1.1 : NOW STAR PROGRAM STM32F103c8t6 (LED Blinky)
 --------------------------------------------------------------
 Objective: use of STM32CubeIDE to set GPIO PINC13 as GPIO output, then use _HAL function for LED to blink.
+For the beginer can refer to the video from Controllers Tech, [video here](https://www.youtube.com/watch?v=e_NSqz5P8Qk) to understand more about the software "STM32cude IDE".

 1.2 Testes Function:
 ------------------